blryface/badapple/README.md

 <!-- Nobody has asked anything yet but I'll just say the obvious here -->
 Q: Does this work on OptiFine?

-A: Yes, as long as you're at least on 1.17. **This does come with an epilepsy warning if you are on an m-series mac.**
+A: Yes. <!--, as long as you're at least on 1.17. **This does come with an epilepsy warning if you are on an m-series mac.** -->

 Q: Does this work on Iris/Oculus?